Closed

 To be eligible for the Tourism and Hospitality Recovery Program (THRP) program, you must:

-More than 50% qualified revenue
+More than 50% revenue from eligible activities.

 What expenses are eligible under Tourism and Hospitality Recovery Program (THRP)?